Jam (Michael Jackson song): Critical reception

 "Jam" was generally well received by music critics.
 Larry Flick from Billboard magazine wrote that the song "is fortified with brassy horns, a funky bass line, and a rap cameo by Heavy D. Jackson's signature squeals and whoops are at home within an urgent groove that seems to goad him to the point of catharsis."
 Andrew Smith from Melody Maker described it as "lean" and "spikey".
 Pan-European magazine Music & Media commented, "Get in the groove with the most funky track on the Dangerous album."
 An editor from People Magazine felt Jackson "captures the outer style but not the energizing spirit of hip-hop."

 Alan Light from Rolling Stone praised the song, adding that it "addresses Jackson's uneasy relationship to the world and reveals a canny self-awareness that carries the strongest message on Dangerous."
 He wrote further, "Though it initially sounds like a simple, funky dance vehicle, Jackson's voice bites into each phrase with a desperation that urges us to look deeper.
 He is singing as 'false prophets cry of doom' and exhorts us to 'live each day like it's the last'.
 The chorus declares that the miseries of the world 'ain't too much stuff' to stop us from jamming.
 To Jackson, who insists that he comes truly alive only onstage, the ability to 'Jam' is the sole means to find 'peace within myself', and this hope rings more sincere than the childlike wishes found in the ballads."
 Ted Shaw from The Windsor Star noted that Jackson's voice is treated electronically on the track, "which establishes the thematic thrust in lyrics that call for brotherly love."

 Retrospective response

-In a 2016 retrospective review, Chris Lacy from Albumism said that on the song, Jackson "explains that jamming (the joy of music and dance) is his preferred method of temporarily escaping worldly issues."
-AllMusic editor Stephen Thomas Erlewine wrote that there's a lot to be said for professional craftsmanship at its peak and he called this song blistering plus highlight on album.
-Adam Gilham of Sputnikmusic described the song as a perfect album opener and rated it "5/5".
+In a 2016 retrospective review, Chris Lacy from Albumism said that on "Jam", Jackson "explains that jamming (the joy of music and dance) is his preferred method of temporarily escaping worldly issues."
+AllMusic editor Stephen Thomas Erlewine cited the song as an example of "professional craftsmanship at its peak" and called it "blistering."
+Adam Gilham of Sputnikmusic described the track as a perfect album opener and rated it "5/5".